 Introduction to Program

-Systems biology aims to explain how higher level properties of complex biological systems arise from the interactions among their parts.
-This new field requires a fusion of concepts from many disciplines, including biology, computer science, applied mathematics, physics and engineering.
+Systems Biology aims to explain how higher level properties of complex biological systems arise from the interactions among their parts.
+This new field requires a fusion of concepts from many disciplines, including biology, chemistry, computer science, applied mathematics, physics and engineering.

 Through coursework and collaborative research, we aim to enable students to combine experimental and theoretical approaches to develop physical and quantitative models of biological processes.
 Students will be introduced to the tools that are now available, and to important unsolved problems in biology that may now be possible to address using quantitative and theoretical approaches.

-The typical student has a strong background in one of the disciplines relevant to Systems Biology (such as biology, mathematics, engineering, physics, chemistry and computer science) and a strong interest in interdisciplinary research.
+The typical student has a strong background in one of the disciplines relevant to Systems Biology and a strong interest in interdisciplinary research.
 Although cross training is not required, many of the students admitted have had some experience in biology and some exposure to quantitative or theoretical approaches.

 Online submission of the application is required.
 Please refer to the GSAS Admissions Page for further information on applying.

 A number of candidates will be invited to interview in late January or early February.
 Final decisions concerning admission are made by the dean of the Graduate School of Arts and Sciences, and the candidates are notified by letter from the Admissions Office.